About the program

 Admission procedures

-• Final selection is made following an assessment and ranking of the admission requirements.
+• Final selection is made following an assessment of the admission requirements.

 Graduate opportunities

 Upon graduation, students may find jobs in the structural steel and steel fabrication industries as steel detailers, coordinators and project managers.
-Graduates of the program will be well sought after by the Steel Plus Network Inc., a North American network of steel fabricators
+Graduates of the program will be well sought after by the Steel Plus Network Inc., a North American network of steel fabricators.

 For more details on related occupations, job market information and career opportunities, see the Government of Canada website: https://www.jobbank.gc.ca/home